-- 1. The Board shall have a secretariat, which shall be provided by the Commission and be adequately resourced. - 2.
+- 1. The Board shall be assisted by a secretariat, which shall be provided by the Commission, taking into account the needs indicated by the Board.
+The secretariat shall be adequately resourced for the performance of its tasks. - 2.
 The main task of the secretariat shall be to contribute to the independent execution of the tasks of the Board laid down in this Regulation and in Directive 2010/13/EU.
-In particular, it shall provide administrative and organisational support to the activities of the Board. - 3.
-The secretariat shall coordinate closely with the Board and its Chair.
-When assisting the Board with drawing up its deliverables, the secretariat shall act on the instructions of the Board and its Chair as regards their content.
+The secretariat shall act on the sole instructions of the Board regarding its tasks under this Regulation.